The Miniature Pinscher dog breed is believed to be an ancient one as

 In their early days this breed was primarily used as a working dog and

-had the unglamorous, but essential job, of ridding farm households and
+had the unglamorous, but essential job, of eradicating rats and other vermin from farm households and

 Breeds that are similar in appearance to this breed include the Toy Fox Terrier, the Rat Terrier and the Manchester Terrier.